-The materials used in each component are specifically designed for medical applications and conform to the standards of the American Society for Testing and Materials (ASTM).
+The materials used in each component are specifically designed for medical applications and conform to the ISO standards and standards of the American Society for Testing and Materials (ASTM).

 Titanium is well-known as a metallic element resistant to corrosion (like platinum) and for its high resistanceto-weight ratio.